Geo-dk/GeoAtlasQGIS/README.md

 # GeoAtlas in QGIS
 A plugin to use features found in https://data.geo.dk/geoatlas-live inside qgis.
-You need a login to use the plugin, to get one contact gdg@geo.dk
+You need a login to use the plugin, to get one contact data@geo.dk

 # Credit